bxdoan/bxdoan/README.md

 <div align="center">

-> No matter how hard or impossible it is, never lose sight of your goal.
+> If you do what you’ve always done, you’ll get what you’ve always gotten.

-> — Monkey D Luffy —
+> — Tony Robbins —

 </div>